-Nikita Dragun Wows In Criss-Cross Crop Top While Wearing Her ‘Real Hair Out’: ‘I Chose To Be A Bad Bitch’
+Nikita Dragun Wows In Criss-Cross Crop Top While Wearing Her 'Real Hair Out': 'I Chose To Be A Bad B*tch'

 Nikita Dragun took to Instagram to update fans with a series of new photos of herself.
 The YouTuber is no stranger to showing off her outfits via the social media platform and admitted to being going for a more natural look for her most recent post.

 Dragun stunned in a white crop top that featured criss-cross straps that went around her neck.
 The item of clothing displayed her decolletage as well as her midriff.
 She teamed the ensemble with high-waisted denim bottoms that looked to be jeans.
-Dragun accessorized herself with a ring and rocked pointy acyrlic nails that were painted with a coat of pink nails.
+Dragun accessorized herself with a ring and rocked pointy acyrlic nails that were painted with a coat of pink polish.
 She is known for reinventing her appearance all the time and sported curly dark hair.
 Dragun styled half her locks in a high ponytail, leaving the rest down.

 The 24-year-old treated her followers to three images within one upload.